We're hiring! Available position: Forensic Interviewer/Victim Advocate.

 Mandy has worked with the Denver Children's Advocacy Center since 1993 and she takes great joy in having participated in its incredible growth and development.
 Mandy has worked with nonprofit organizations since 1990 when she joined the Colorado Nonprofit Association.
 She spent six years at the association as editor of Nonprofit Colorado and director of information services.
 After that she helped to build a start-up publishing company for nonprofit grantseekers (headed up by Richard Male, founder of the Community Resource Center) where she was editor for five major grant guides-New York, New Jersey, California, Pennsylvania and Ohio.
 Mandy became a consultant in 2000 and has since worked with many Colorado, national and international nonprofits-but DCAC is like family!

 Dulce Solis has a bachelor's degree in Criminal Justice and is thrilled to have the opportunity to combine it with her passion for working with children and families.
-Dulce was born in Mexico and came to the United States when she was four years old.
-As a high school student in Texas, she spent her summers volunteering at Ronald McDonald Houses helping single mothers and their children.
-Dulce moved to Colorado in 2001.
-While attending college she volunteered as a parenting time supervising specialist with Family Tree, who soon offered her a paid position at their Adams County site.
+She moved to Colorado in 2001.
+While attending college, she volunteered as a parenting time supervising specialist with Family Tree, which soon offered her a paid position at their Adams County site.
 She spent a year coordinating supervised child visitations, coaching parents on how to provide a safe environment for their children, and helping families overcome the trauma of sexual abuse and domestic violence.

 Jerry Yager, PsyD, Director of Programs